 The latest Honeydew Customer Satisfaction survey closed at the end of March.
 Engage software received an overall score of 4 out of 5.
 Out of the 203 respondents, 73% find Engage “easy” to use.
 Continue reading

 Many HR teams spend a lot of time putting together a comprehensive absence policy.
 Sadly, their efforts are watered-down if managers don’t know or understand the policy, or if they forget to check what absences meet the trigger criteria.
-Some absence triggers are so complex that you definitely need a computer to check who trips them.
+However, some absence triggers are so complex that you definitely need a computer to check who trips them.
 Working with spreadsheets is the worst enemy of a sophisticated absence management process.
-Never fear, Engage is here to help.
+Never fear, Engage is here to help and automate your absence policy.

 Engage is normally configured to alert managers to events that trip company triggers.
 Often, these events should result in a review meeting, welfare call or potentially a referral to Occupational Health.
 These tasks are then logged in Engage to keep a complete record and receive reminders for anything that is still outstanding.
 As an additional option, managers can now choose to create a task manually, too.
 Continue reading